 Otters are scouts ages 5-7 years old.
-They play games, make crafts, and learn about nature and being helpful to others.
+They play games, make crafts, learn about nature, and are helpful to others.

 The Otter motto is “Busy and bright.”